Eldritch Instinct System Reference Document (v0.8)

 Pacing

-- Know how to escalate a scenario if the PCs are taking too long to solve a situation, based on the monster’s or NPCs’ motivations.
+- Know how to escalate a scenario if the players are taking too long to solve a situation, based on the monster’s or NPCs’ motivations.

 - During tense situations, keep up the time pressure in real life as well.
 Demand quick answers during a fight or chase, or use sand timers to limit how long the players get to plan before the monster finds them.